Cylinder head resurfacing will give you extremely smooth surfaces to achieve really low Ra numbers.

-Milling allows very precise control over stock removal, and it is faster than grinding because more metal can be removed in a single pass, eliminating the need for multiple cuts.
+Milling allows very precise control over stock removal.
+It is faster than grinding because more metal can be removed in a single pass.
+This eliminates the need for multiple cuts.

 We recommend a feed rate of two inches per minute at 1,000 rpm on a milling machine with a two-bladed cutter ( harder to index but better ) to achieve a surface finish of 12 RA.
-Carbide or PCD (polycrystaline diamond) tooling is usually recommended for milling aluminum.
+Carbide or PCD tooling is usually recommended for milling aluminum.

-How smooth is too smooth
+How smooth is too smooth:

 Can the surface finish ever be too smooth?
 Although very smooth surfaces are required for MLS head gaskets, and smoother is generally better (up to a point) for most gaskets because it improves cold sealability, there is a limit.

 When the head is bolted to the block, the metal on both sides bites into the gasket to help hold it in place.
-You don’t want too much bite when the head is aluminum and the block is cast iron because of the sideways shearing forces that result from the expansion and contraction of the aluminum head.
+You don’t want too much bite when the head is aluminum and the block is cast iron.
+Due to the sideways shearing forces that result from the expansion and contraction of the aluminum head.